CanopyTax/s3-file-auth/README.md

 If you dont use an aws instance profile, you will also need to provide the AWS key and secret through environment variables.

+## How does it work?

+This is really just a wrapper around s3.
+You ask for an object, and this goes to s3 and streams the file from s3 to the server, then from the server to you.
+The github authentication peice is done as a middleware and can be found here: [aio-github-auth](https://github.com/CanopyTax/aiohttp-github-auth)

+This server is written in python 3.5 using asyncio, with the aiohttp web framework.